Zerg00s/FlowPowerAppsMigrator/README.md

 - Fixed an issue with lists not being migrated

 #### Known issues
-- Migrated lists with custom content types end up with extra content type that should be deleted manually.
+- Migrated lists with custom content types end up with extra content types that should be deleted manually.
 - Migrated lists might need fields to be added to the content type or a form.